 Capital management is at the core of SCOR's strategy.
-SCOR's goal is to manage its capital in order to maximize its profitability while maintaining solvency within its "optimal" target range of between 185% and 220% in line with its risk/return strategy as defined in SCOR's current strategic action plan, focusing on one-year horizon and the previous strategic plan "Quantum Leap".
+SCOR's goal is to manage its capital in order to maximize its profitability while maintaining solvency within its "optimal" target range of between 185% and 220% in line with its risk/return strategy as defined in SCOR's current strategic action plan, focusing on 2024-2026 Forward 2026.